slaufer/chatgpt-cli/README.md

   -q, --no-intro               Don't print the system prompt, or messages specified on the command line.
   -h, --help                   Print this help message and exit.

   By default, the program begins in interactive mode.
 Interactive mode uses a multi-line editor.
-Press Alt+Enter to submit; Ctrl+F to add file; Ctrl+I to add image; Ctrl+S to get completion without message; Ctrl+C or Ctrl+D to exit.
+Press Alt+Enter to submit; Ctrl+M to show the menu; Ctrl+C or Ctrl+D to exit.

   TIP: Try `llmcli -c mylog.json -j mylog.json` to persist conversations between sessions.